jonosue/tinyapp-lighthouselabs/README.md

 I was asked to build an HTTP Server that handles requests from the browser (client).
 Along the way I was introduced to some more advanced JavaScript and Node concepts, and I also learned more about Express, a web framework which is very popular in the Node community.

 __It is important to note that CSS styling was not an element of this exercise.
 Visually, it is obviously very plain and poorly laid-out.
-The purpose of this app was purely to have us work on functionality as opposed to user experience.__
+The purpose of this assignment was purely to have us work on functionality as opposed to user experience.
+I may eventually fix the styling issues at a later time.__

 ## User Stories